 Simmer until the sugar has dissolved, bring to the boil.
 Boil for 5 minutes until a thick syrup.
 Turn the heat down to low and add the rest of the wine.
 Gently heat and serve.

 Every family has a little tradition on Christmas Day don’t they?
 If we are at home, we love to walk on the beach (after popping the turkey in the oven of course!)
-We prefer to have standing canapés with a glass of fizz, rather than a starter, and then we sit down for our roast turkey and all the trimmings.
+We prefer to have canapés with a glass of fizz in front of the fire opening presents, rather than a starter.
+Then a little later, we sit down for our roast turkey and all the trimmings.